 - any other information that you include on any CV, application or covering letter you send to us.
 If this information includes special categories of data we will process that information on the grounds of consent because you have chosen to provide it to us.

 We process your personal data on the grounds of our legitimate interests in determining whether or not we have a suitable vacancy for you.

-If you are unsuccessful, we will retain your personal data for 6 months from the date of your application.
+If you are unsuccessful or if we do not have any suitable active roles, we will retain your personal data for 24 months from the date of your application.

 Our collection of your personal data